USTP-Biomechanics/CaptureBridge-Hub/README.md

 ## Quick Start

+For normal use, download the portable release ZIP, extract it, install the included Android APK on the phone, and start the Windows app with the BAT file.
+That is the easiest path and does not require Python or internet access on the lab PC.

+### Recommended Portable Release

+1. Download `CaptureBridge_Hub_Minimal_Offline.zip` from the GitHub release.
+2. Extract the ZIP to a normal folder, for example `Documents` or `Desktop`.
+3. Copy `app-release.apk` from the extracted folder to the Android phone.
+4. Install `app-release.apk` on the phone.
+If Android asks, allow installing this APK from the file manager or browser you are using.
+5. Put the PC and phone on the same private Wi-Fi or LAN.
+6. On the PC, double-click `Run_CaptureBridge_Hub.bat` in the extracted folder.
+7. Allow Windows firewall access on Private networks when prompted.
+8. Start the CaptureBridge Android app on the phone.
+9. Confirm the phone appears in CaptureBridge Hub.
+10. Fill in the session naming fields and confirm the camera profile is synced.
+11. Press `START`, then `STOP`.
+12. Transfer the current capture or all captures from the hub.

+The portable release includes the Windows app, its Python runtime, the Android APK, and the Arduino/Vicon bridge files.
+No separate Python install is needed.

+### Repo Run For Development

 Use the BAT files.
-That is the intended way to run the app.
+That is the intended way to run the app from a checked-out repository.

 1. Put the PC and phones on the same private network.
 2. Double-click [Run_CaptureBridge_Hub.bat](Run_CaptureBridge_Hub.bat).
-3. If this is the first run, the launcher automatically calls [Setup_CaptureBridge_Hub.bat](Setup_CaptureBridge_Hub.bat).
+3. If this is the first repo run, the launcher automatically calls [Setup_CaptureBridge_Hub.bat](Setup_CaptureBridge_Hub.bat).
 4. Allow Windows firewall access on Private networks when prompted.
 5. Start the compatible iOS or Android phone clients.
 6. Confirm the phones appear in CaptureBridge Hub.
-7. Fill in the session naming fields.
-8. Confirm the shared camera profile is synced.
-9. Press `START`, then `STOP`.
-10. Transfer the current capture or all captures from the app.

 If setup reports that Python is missing, install Python 3 for Windows and run [Run_CaptureBridge_Hub.bat](Run_CaptureBridge_Hub.bat) again.